Cutting-Edge Technology for an Ancient Religion

 In the video above, Onaje Woodbine (GRS’12) and his wife, Folasade, demonstrate the Yoruba Ifa divination process and how their new app for iPhones, iPods, and iPads can be used in divination training.

-Onaje Woodbine, a PhD candidate in religious studies, has developed an app for iPhones, iPods, and iPads that mimicks the throwing of the chain.
-Intended as an education tool, not a sacred one replacing the chain, the app shows one of the 256 signatures when a student shakes the handheld device.
-The app also stores the verses or stories associated with each signature; there are at least four verses per signature, meaning priests must memorize at least 1,000 verses in this oral-tradition religion.
-There are also drawings by Folasade Woodbine, Yoruba singing, and information about the Woodbines’ teacher, Bishop Ezekiel Soniran Adekunle Lijadu, to whom they dedicate the app.
+At least, that is the way it has been done for centuries.
+Now, thanks to Woodbine (GRS’12), a PhD candidate in religious studies, all it takes is an iPhone.
+Woodbine has developed an app for iPhones, iPods, and iPads that mimicks the throwing of the chain.
+Intended for educational purposes rather than to replace the sacred chain, the app shows one of the 256 signatures whenever the device is shaken.
+It also stores the verses or stories associated with each signature, and there are many—at least four verses per signature, meaning priests must memorize at least 1,000 verses in this oral-tradition religion.

 It is up to the client seeking guidance to choose which verse or story recited by the priest applies to his problem.
 At the outset of a divination, the client doesn’t even share his question with the priest, who merely mediates between human and deity.